UoY-IM-MPIE/mpie-p62-controlling-animation/README.md

 ## Task 7: Getting creative with lots of animations
 It might seem like we’ve gone through a very long and complex process in order to play an animation when the user presses the up arrow!
 What’s important to note, however, is that you’ve now learned all the basic concepts you need in order to create far more complex animation state machines that comprise many animations that respond to many different parameters.

-For the remainder of the practical, see if you can use the principles you’ve learned about in tasks 1-6 to extend your animation state machine so it includes additional animations, such as:
+For the remainder of the practical, see if you can use the principles you’ve learned about in tasks 1-6 to extend your animation state machine, so it includes additional animations, such as:

 -	Walking back – plays when the character walks backward by pressing down
 -	Running – plays when the player runs by holding shift